BJTMastermind/MCBE-Dynamic-Data-Storage/README.md

 # Minecraft: Bedrock Edition Dynamic Data Storage

-A library that allows you to read and write data into a shulker box based buffer for uses with the scripting API.
+A library that allows you to read and write data into a multiple shulker box based buffer for uses with the scripting API.

 ## How To Use